-- NICC produces the Incident Management Situation Report (IMSR) weekly on Fridays or as needed based on significant activity. - NMAC meets as needed to accomplish administrative and procedural business. - NICC manages national resource allocations as coordinated with NMAC based on preestablished prioritization criteria and resource mobilization guidelines. - NICC CIMT Coordinator will monitor and coordinate CIMTs.
+NICC produces the Incident Management Situation Report (IMSR) weekly on Fridays or as needed based on significant activity.

+NMAC meets as needed to accomplish administrative and procedural business.

+NICC manages national resource allocations as coordinated with NMAC based on pre-established prioritization criteria and resource mobilization guidelines.

+NICC CIMT Coordinator will monitor and coordinate CIMTs.

-- NICC produces the IMSR daily Monday through Friday. - NMAC meets on a regular basis to ensure situational awareness nationally as well as assessing resource commitment and availability. - NICC manages national resource allocations as coordinated with NMAC based on preestablished prioritization criteria and resource mobilization guidelines. - NICC will actively engage with the Geographic Areas for the assessment and coordination of Incident Management Teams.
+NICC produces the IMSR daily Monday through Friday.

+NMAC meets on a regular basis to ensure situational awareness nationally as well as assessing resource commitment and availability.

+NICC manages national resource allocations as coordinated with NMAC based on pre-established prioritization criteria and resource mobilization guidelines.

+NICC will actively engage with the Geographic Areas for the assessment and coordination of Incident Management Teams.

-- NICC produces the IMSR daily. - NMAC will assume management of Type 1 and Type 2IA Crew assignments. - NMAC will monitor CIMT assignments and may engage with GAs as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons. - NMAC activates the following support functions: - Crew Coordinator - CIMT Coordinator - o SMKJ Coordinator - NMAC implements a formal meeting schedule to align with the national situation.
+NICC produces the IMSR daily.

+NMAC will assume management of Type 1 and Type 2IA Crew assignments.

+NMAC will monitor CIMT assignments and may engage with GAs as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.

+NMAC activates the following support functions:

+- Crew Coordinator

+- o CIMT Coordinator

+- SMKJ Coordinator

+NMAC implements a formal meeting schedule to align with the national situation.

+Geographic Areas must identify a CIMT Coordinator to serve as the communication link with the NMAC CIMT Coordinator for all CIMT actions.

-- NMAC will manage all crew assignments. - NMAC will manage all CIMT assignments.
-CIMT rationale forms may be required for all requests. - NMAC will evaluate the need for activations of military and/or international assistance. - NMAC meets daily Monday through Friday and on weekends as needed.
+NMAC will manage all crew assignments.

+NMAC will manage all CIMT assignments.
+CIMT rationale forms may be required for all requests.

+NMAC will evaluate the need for activations of military and/or international assistance.

+NMAC meets daily Monday through Friday and on weekends as needed.

-- NMAC may activate additional support functions as needed: - NMAC receives requests for and assembles/allocates surge packages. - NMAC may activate military and/or international assistance. - NMAC has the delegated authority and may actively manage all suppression resources as needed.
+NMAC may activate additional support functions as needed:

+NMAC receives requests for and assembles/allocates surge packages.

+NMAC may activate military and/or international assistance.

+NMAC has the delegated authority and may actively manage all suppression resources as needed.